 When we watch we make sure not to interfere and baby our son, nor would we make any reactive sounds.
 I would also make sure to be chill and not be anxious or apprehensive so that our son would’t feel it and doubt himself or the Coach.

-DiploBaby started swim lessons at 2years old and by the time he was 3 he could already swim on his own.
+DiploBaby started swim lessons at 2.5 years old and by the time he was 3 he could already swim on his own at any depth and can cross the pool by himself.
 But our goal really was to have him do proper swimming strokes.
 You can see Coach Jeff teaching him how to freestyle here.
-OMG it’s the cutest!
+(Swipe to the 2nd carousell) OMG it’s the cutest!

 Unfortunately, we had to stop swimming lessons for 10 months now because at the beginning of the year we were finally traveling (we stopped for 2 years when TD had 2 unrelated cancers in the span of 2 years and he couldn’t walk after his bone cancer operation) and then the pandemic spurred the longest lockdown in the world.